-Email TXWD_Judge_Orlando_L_Garcia_Court_Inquiries@txwd.uscourts.gov, prior to date needed.
+Email TXWDml\Judge\Orlando\L\Garcia\Court\Inquiries@txwd.uscourts.gov, prior to date needed.

-- 27. May parties bring their own equipment?
+27. May parties bring their own equipment?
 If so, are there any restrictions on what equipment may be brought and who should be contacted to arrange for the delivery of such equipment?

 Yes.
-Email TXWD_Judge_Orlando_L_Garcia_Court_Inquiries@txwd.uscourts.gov, prior to date needed. - 28.
-Is it possible to have time in the courtroom to familiarize oneself with the layout and available technology?
-If so, who should be contacted to schedule the time?
+Email TXWDml\Judge\Orlando\L\Garcia\Court\Inquiries@txwd.uscourts.gov, prior to date needed.

+28. Is it possible to have time in the courtroom to familiarize oneself with the layout and available technology?
+If so, whom should be contacted to schedule the time?